Generate a UUID in Kotlin

 - Line #9 shows converting the string representation of a UUID into a Java

-method. - Line #10 is included to show that the 2
+UUIDinstance (sameUuid) using thefromString(String)method. - Line #10 is included to show that the 2

-instances are equal.
+UUIDinstances are equal.

 How can we improve this page?
 Let us know!